What is your next act?

-- The annual fee for the academic year commencing in the fall of 2018 will be $50,000 for fellows and $25,000 for spouses or life partners who plan to actively participate in the program offerings.
+- The annual fee for the academic year commencing in the fall will be $50,000 for fellows and $25,000 for spouses or life partners who plan to actively participate in the program offerings.

 What is the expected time commitment from fellows and spouses actively engaged in the ILI?

 - We recognize that fellows and spouses have other obligations to family and interests.
 We are seeking individuals who not only want to play an active role in their own journey, but also want to give back to the Notre Dame community and the cohort.
 Between auditing classes and cohort initiatives, we recommend a minimum commitment of 15-17 days per month in South Bend to optimize the ILI experience for the fellows, the cohort, and the community.

 - We also recognize that your spouse or life partner may not be interested in fully engaging in the ILI, and welcome participation from social participation to full fellow status.
 We look forward to providing resources and support to ensure a rewarding experience for your spouse during this year of transition for your family.

 - We believe you will find an academic year to actually be a relatively brief period of time, considering the many years you have invested in getting to where you are as an accomplished leader.
 Thoughtfully transitioning the expertise, relationships, and passions you have developed into a new focus in a resource-rich environment like a university campus helps to ensure you make the right choices for what should be the most fulfilling part of your life.

 - The program is designed with the flexibility to allow for you to continue to be involved in the family, community, and board activities you continue to be engaged in while participating in this rare opportunity to discern, discover, and pursue your mission at this stage in life.